Small Business Loan Rates for October 2023

 3. Business Line of Credit

 A Business line of credit is a credit facility similar to that of a credit card.
-Revolving credit lines allow users to draw money on-demand for purchases or pay expenses.
-A line of credit charges simple interest and you only pay interest on your outstanding balance, saving interest if you pay off early.
-Credit limits are established at the time of issuance and must be renewed periodically based on the line of credit agreement.
-Lines of credit have various business uses including purchases and expenses.
-Interest rates vary due to risk and higher interest rates may apply to qualify.
-Loans and lines are different products with different features.
+This option facilitates borrowing by utilizing revolving credit lines, which allow business owners to draw money as needed for various purchases or expenses.
+With the help of small business lenders, credit limits are established at the time of agreement issuance and must be renewed periodically based on the line of credit agreement.
+Remember, these lenders may assess both personal and business credit when reviewing such applications.
+Apart from regular purchases and expenses, lines of credit have broad business uses like working capital management and business expansion.
+Interest rates are subject to change due to risk, and higher interest rates may apply to qualify.
+Bear in mind, loans and lines are different products with distinctive features.

 Product Overview